-The fabric I used for the Vali Dress is also an Indian block print from Blackbird Fabrics (this specific print is currently not available but they typically release new prints every year) and is also great quality.
-I wore this dress to a wedding more dressed up but it can easily be worn more casually.
+The fabric I used for my dress version is also an Indian block print from Blackbird Fabrics (this specific print is currently not available but they typically release new prints every year) and is a lovely lightweight cotton.
+I wore this dress more dressed up to attend a wedding but it can easily be worn casually.

 Like I mentioned earlier, I made a straight size 10 with no modifications made to the fit but I should mention that I sewed in-seam pockets instead.
 The pattern has pockets built-in so that you cut them out when cutting out the dress skirt and then are later edgestitched to the skirt.
 I think I would have been totally fine making the pockets per the instructions (they look pretty straightforward!), but I instead went with what was familiar!

-I am so glad that I made this dress and top despite being nervous about the instructions – sometimes you just have to try to decide for yourself!
+I am so glad that I tried this pattern despite being nervous about the instructions – sometimes you just have to try to decide for yourself!
 Sewing both these garments forced me to slow down and take my time which is important for me to remember to do.
 I hope that reading my sewing notes was helpful for you – feel free to ask any questions in the comments!

 Thanks for reading and happy sewing!